eamy-org/eamy-web/src/texts/motivation/drivers/research.drivers.motivation.openhit.md

-Research drives vast variety of activities.
-But the final purpose of all of those is to improve people health and quality of life due to products and services improvements.
+Research is about vast variety of activities.
+But the final purpose of all of these is to improve people health and quality of life improving gradually products and services.